bertreb/pimatic-smartmeter-obis/README.md

-pimatic-smartmeter-obis
+pimatic-smartmeter-stats
 ===================

-Reading energy values from a smartmeter.
-This plugin is a based on the smartmeter-obis@1.1.3 library from Apollon77.
-This plugin supports OBIS smartmeter readings over D0 and SML protocol and is compatible with node v4 to v10.
-The OBIS codes for electricity (usage and delivery) and gas (usage) are preset, but can be configured to meet the specs of your smartmeter.
+Creating energy statistics from a smartmeter values.
+This plugin reads an energy consumption or production values that increases over time.
+The values are showing the delta of the value over the last hour, day, week or month.

 Installation
 ------------